 So, what is a thimble?
-A thimble is a small cover that goes on the end of your finger to protect it from being pricked by a needle when hand sewing.
+A sewing thimble is a small cover that goes on the end of your finger to protect it from being pricked by a needle when hand sewing.
 This is especially important when you are sewing thick fabrics or leather and need a bit of pressure to push the needle through the fabric.

-What is a Thimble: Types
+What is a Thimble - Types

-Modern thimbles are made of metal, leather or rubber.
+Modern sewing thimbles are made of metal, leather or rubber.
 Years ago I remember my mother having some ceramic ones with tiny little paintings on them.
 They weren't very practical to use but were beautiful to look at.
 Some thimbles or finger guards can even have cutouts for your nails to poke through, so no need to reach for the nail scissors!

-Antique thimbles are often considered valuable collectibles and were often made from brass or silver and even bone, glass, wood and porcelain.
+- Antique thimbles are often considered valuable collectibles and were often made from brass or silver and even bone, glass, wood, and porcelain.
 Many have intricate carvings and designs.
 Pure silver tends to dent and mark easily as it is a soft metal so many antique thimbles were silver plated over steel for durability.

 Trivia - Did you know that thimble collectors are called digitabulists

-Where to Buy Thimbles
+Where to Buy Sewing Thimbles

 Thimbles can be purchased from your local haberdashery store or online from Amazon.
 There are usually very cheap but you may need to test a few to get one that fits perfectly and is comfortable for prolonged sewing.